High Contrast Mode:

 Determine the best HVAC system for your needs.
 Next, identify where any vents, radiators, blowers, piping, ductwork and the main unit itself will be situated.
 Manufacturer instructions, the load calculation, and your home's layout will influence these decisions.
 Ensure areas are cleaned of any dust or debris before you begin.
 Run piping or ductwork accordingly.

-Step 2: Position the Main Unit Appropriately
+Step 2: Position and Secure the Main HVAC Unit

 Follow the manufacturer's instructions to ensure adequate ventilation, drainage, and electrical needs are met.
 Ensure it is balanced, level, and secured.